 Although my mom is a Baby Boomer and I belong to Generation X, our childhood experiences weren’t all that different when it came to the lack of strong female characters on the silver screen.
 For my part, although I loved Star Wars, E.T., The Neverending Story, and Flight of The Navigator among other fantastic 80s-era films that sparked my imagination and excited me about what was possible in this world and beyond, I always noticed—even as a child—the fact that I was constantly expected to identify with a male protagonist.

 I had to synthesize a sort of artificial identification with an experience I have never had and never will have in order to come along for the ride.
 Ultimately, I got the sense that while it was ok for me to enjoy the film, it wasn’t really intended for me.
-And even as a girl, I knew it was wrong that the majority of the population, i.e. women and girls, was always being expected to identify with a minority point of view—a male one.
+And even as a girl, I knew it was wrong that women and girls were always being expected to identify with a male point of view.
 That skewed representation was always there, bothering me, like a splinter in my mind as Morpheus says in the Matrix.

 In later years, growing increasingly frustrated with how ridiculously outsized men’s representation was in movies (not to mention how women were depicted when they appeared at all, which I knew to be a gross caricature of our lived experiences—see the Bechdel Test for more on that), I began opting out of what I called ‘dude movies’ and seeing fewer movies in general.
 While TV wasn’t perfect, I noticed that it was at least beginning to tell the stories of more types of people than just white men.
 I was hungry for shows like Sense8, Luke Cage, Transparent, and Queen Sugar.
 I felt womanhood was often represented in them with greater nuance, and I also enjoyed becoming more familiar with under-represented experiences other than my own (Black and trans lives, among many others) that I wanted to better understand and relate to.